carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 ## Roles and Responsibilities

-Subcommunity Leaders contribute to advancing the mission of The Carpentries by promoting its work and supporting partnership outreach within their regions or areas of focus.
-They coordinate subcommunity calls, organise meetups such as CarpentryConnects, and coordinate self-organised workshops that respond to local priorities and strengthen community engagement.
-Through these activities, they create inclusive spaces for dialogue, shared learning, and collaboration.
+Subcommunity Leaders (SCLs) are community champions who promote the work of The Carpentries and connect members within a region, language group, or area of interest.
+They play an important role in strengthening local and global community engagement by creating inclusive spaces for collaboration, shared learning, and participation.
+SCLs are not workshop administrators or Regional Coordinators, and they do not need to be certified Instructors or Trainers.

-Subcommunity Leaders also encourage participation across the broader Carpentries community by supporting engagement in Instructor Training, Maintainer roles, and Collaborative Lesson Development.
-They represent and advocate for their registered subcommunities, ensuring that local perspectives are recognised and connected to the wider global community.
+Anyone passionate about building local Carpentries communities and fostering collaboration can become a Subcommunity Leader.
+SCLs embody the mission of The Carpentries by supporting a diverse global community with essential data and computational skills, promoting open and reproducible research practices, and encouraging collaborative lesson development and research-informed teaching methods.

+### Responsibilities of Subcommunity Leaders

+- Promote The Carpentries and support Partnership outreach activities.
+- Host subcommunity calls, meetups such as CarpentryConnects, and self-organised workshops.
+- Encourage participation in Instructor Training, Maintainer roles, lesson development, and other community activities.
+- Represent and support registered subcommunities within the broader Carpentries network.
+- Facilitate local engagement, collaboration, and community-driven initiatives.

 ### Who Can Be a Subcommunity Leader?